hmcts/idam-forgerock-http-client/README.md

     new ObjectMapper().readValue(response.body().asInputStream(), <Whatever>.class);
 ```

-Cast it to whatever the result will be from that action, I guess..
-I dunno honestly good luck
+Cast it to whatever the result will be from that action, which will probably just take some
+testing with postman or you can print the result as a string to see the JSON.

 ## How to use

+The ApiClient is basically a holder for the configuration your Feign Clients will be built from.

+It has a FeignBuilder, some Authorization stuff, holds the interceptors for clients built from it.

+Now that last part is important.
+If you have *ApiClient* (idmApiClient) and *ApiClient* (amApiClient)
+and you build the Feign Client from the wrong ApiClient you will end up with the wrong interceptors.

-* Define the Client bean with your configuration classes 6y:
+* Define the Client bean with your configuration classes by:

 ```java
     @Bean